Connect with others who understand.

 In December 2021, the FDA approved Apretude — an extended-release injectable formulation of cabotegravir — as a preventive treatment for adolescents and adults who are HIV-negative but at risk of being infected by HIV.
 Preventive medication given before possible exposure to HIV is called preexposure prophylaxis (PrEP).

-Apretude is administered as an injection into the buttocks initially once a month for two months and then every two months after that.
+Apretude is initially administered as an injection into the buttocks once a month for two months, then every two months after that.
 You must have a documented negative HIV test before starting Apretude.

 Sticking to ART or PrEP medicines can be difficult because the pills must be taken at least once daily to control or prevent HIV infection.
-Sometimes treatment requires several different pills or requires you to take pills taken many times per day.
-An online survey by pharma company ViiV uncovered some reasons why people struggle with taking pills daily, including:
+Sometimes treatment requires several different pills or requires you to take pills many times per day.
+An online survey by the pharmaceutical company ViiV found that people struggle with daily pills due to emotional challenges like anxiety about missed or late doses and because of privacy concerns about others discovering their HIV status.

 Although injections can be painful and require administration by a nurse, Cabenuva and Apretude are only administered every one to two months.
-The relatively low level of maintenance can be beneficial.
 Research has shown that people who have difficulty adhering to an oral-medication regimen are more likely to stick to their treatment plan if they switch to long-acting injectables.

 Cabenuva is just as effective at treating HIV as the oral pill alternatives cabotegravir and rilpivirine.
 In clinical trials, a higher percentage of participants receiving the injectable therapy maintained well-controlled HIV by the end of each clinical trial, compared to those taking the pills.